longnh299/shop-app/README.md

    * Using Ansible to deploy web app, monitoring system, package... on 3 above machines.

 ### 2. Monitor machine
-I will deploy create a monitor machine on Vmware Workstation 17 Player, then I deploy Prometheus-Grafana-Alertmanager stack using docker, docker-compose and Ansible on this machine
+I will create a monitor machine on Vmware Workstation 17 Player (Ubuntu 20.04), then I deploy Prometheus-Grafana-Alertmanager stack using docker, docker-compose and Ansible on this machine

 ### 3. Worker machines
-I will create 2 EC2 instances on AWS for worker nodes
+I will create 2 EC2 instances (Ubuntu 20.04) on AWS for worker nodes
 - Worker1 for deploy web application and Node exporter
   - Web app: http://ec2-18-138-227-65.ap-southeast-1.compute.amazonaws.com:9333
   - Node exporter: http://ec2-18-138-227-65.ap-southeast-1.compute.amazonaws.com:9100